Best Lake Geneva Winter and Christmas CGN Boat Cruises

 Three passenger ferry routes are available on Lake Geneva:

 During winter, most of the routes have only ferry services on weekdays.
 The schedule is very limited – often only with services during peak commute times, which can be very inconvenient for tourists so double-check schedules before setting out.
+In winter, these ferries are the only boat service to the French shores of Lake Geneva.

-The Lausanne-Evian-les-Bains route is the busiest, with boats departing every day, even during winter.
+The Lausanne–Evian-les-Bains route is the busiest, with boats departing every day, even during winter.
 These ferries are a good cruising option in winter when no other boats are on the lake.
-A special deal for breakfast is often available from Lausanne where passengers enjoy a light breakfast on a cruise to Evian and back without leaving the boat in France.
+A special deal for breakfast is often available from Lausanne where passengers enjoy a light breakfast on a round-trip cruise to Evian and back without leaving the boat in France.

 No car ferries operate on Lake Geneva — it is a long, slow drive to much of the French side of the lake.